 - Maximize fermentation time.
 Ferment your kombucha as long as possible as it seems likely from early test results that the fermentation process itself removes some of the fluoride from the tea.
 The suggested time for fermentation is 7-10 days under home temperatures between 65-80F, so opt for a longer fermentation time rather than a shorter cycle.
 Longer fermentation results in a stronger drink, but you can dilute with a bit of filtered water or bubbly spring water if necessary to cut the taste.

 - Learn to make other fermented beverages.
 Kombucha is not the only game in town when it comes to fermented beverages.
-Water kefir, beet kvass, fermented lemonade, orangeade, and ginger beer are just a few of the others.
+Water kefir, beet kvass, fermented lemonade, switchel, orangina, root beer, and ginger ale are just a few of the others.
 Learn to make other healthful beverages that your family will enjoy and then you won’t be dependent on just drinking kombucha for the probiotic and enzymatic benefits it confers.